cassidyjames/cassidyjames.github.io/_posts/2023-10-09-use-commit-flatpak-inside-outside-toolbx.md

 '
 ```

 So the outer-most part is that we're setting the `core.editor` variable globally with `git config`, just as Commit's original instructions say.
-We're using single-quotes (`'`) here because we don't want our `$prefix` to be interpreted as string replacement _at the time we set the variable_, which double-quotes (`"`) would do; we just want to include that in the literal string.
+We're using single-quotes (`'`) here because we don't want our `$prefix` to be interpreted as string replacement _at the time we set the variable_, which double-quotes (`"`) would do; we just want to include that in the literal string (to be replaced when git runs it).

 Next we have an `if` to check if the file `/run/.toolboxenv` exists; this exists in all toolbx containers, so it's an easy way to know if we're running in toolbx.

-If we're in toolbx, we set a variable `prefix` to `flatpak-spawn --host` since we need to run the actual editor on the host, not in our container.
+If we're in toolbx, we set a new variable `prefix` to `flatpak-spawn --host` since we need to run the actual editor on the host, not in our container.
 We use double-quotes (`"`) here since we're inside of the single-quoted (`'`) string.

 After we successfully do the toolbx check and optionally set the prefix, `&&` will tell the shell that's calling the commit program to execute the next bit.